 the number of records specified in the

 the OPC Toolbox™ software engine.

 a date vector corresponding to the local event time for that record.

 The fully qualified tag name, as a string.

 The data value.
 The data type is defined by the item's

 The data quality, as a string.
-See OPC Quality Strings for a description of quality strings.
+For a description, see OPC Quality Strings.

 The time the value was changed, as a date vector.